“The terrain surely appears rougher…” I comment, looking out upon a large valley and the deep green mountains in the distance.

 “Why are you looking for Hikaru?
 Is…is he well?”

 “I assume so.
 I received a message that he wished to speak with me.
 Although,” they pause, “He has not moved the entire time we have walked.
-But, he may be asleep.”
+But, I’m sure he is simply asleep.”

 My heart sinks.